GB 1508+5714: Description

 GB 1508+5714 is variable on the electromagnetic spectrum.
 It is known to emit a powerful gamma-ray flare in February 2022, detected by the Fermi Gamma-ray Space Telescope, between the 0.1-300 GeV range but its flux is 25 times more brighter.
 In additional, GB 1508+5714 also displayed optical flares that was shown on both r and i bands when shown by light curves taken from Zwicky Transient Facility.
 Prolonged gamma activity was detected as well, showing variable flux on timescales.

 Radio imaging by Low-Frequency Array (LOFAR) on arcsecond scales, shows the source of GB 1508+5714 is mainly made up of a compact radio core with a flat spectral index of 0.02 ± 0.01 and two emission regions located both west and east directions of the core.
 Very long baseline interferometry (VLBI), shows the source to be a core-jet structure instead with the core located northeast and a jet component located in southwest direction, with the southernmost faint feature being identified as a radio lobe.

-An X-ray jet was discovered by Chandra X-ray Observatory in 2003 with flux and luminosity values measured as 9.2 x 10^{−15} erg cm^{−2} s^{−1} and 1.6 x 10^{45} erg s^{−1} respectively.
+An X-ray jet was discovered by Chandra X-ray Observatory in 2003 with flux and luminosity values measured as 9.2 × 10^{−15} erg cm^{−2} s^{−1} and 1.6 × 10^{45} erg s^{−1} respectively.
 Based on observations, the size of the jet is found to have a projected distance of 25 kiloparsecs with the X-ray emission peaking by 2 arcseconds as it reaches southwest from the core.
 This emission is possibly caused due to relativistic jet particles and cosmic microwave background photons interacting with each other.